Distribution of mixed character sums and extremal problems for Littlewood polynomials: Roadmap to the proofs

 In Lemma \ref{lemma:tightness} we show that $\tilde F_{k,q,\alpha,\beta}$ and $\tilde G_{q,\alpha,\beta}$ satisfy the tightness condition \eqref{kolmogorov-condition}.
 (Though we do not need this fact, from this combined with the moment bounds of Section \ref{sec:moments} we may conclude that the sequence $\tilde F_{k_q,q, \alpha,\beta}$ is relatively compact for any $k_q$.)

 Finally, to apply Proposition \ref{prop:prokhorov-criteria}, we prove that all mixed moments of all of finite dimentional distributions of $\tilde F_{k,q,\alpha,\beta}$ tend to those of $F_{k,\alpha,\beta}$ when $k$ is fixed (Proposition \ref{prop:chi-moments}) or tend to those of $F_{\alpha,\beta}$ when $k$ tends to infinity, after possibly removing some primes (Proposition \ref{prop:chi-moments2}), in each of the cases (2), (3), and (4) of Theorem \ref{thm:random-process}.
-These propositions also include bounds for the moments which show that the distributions are determined by the moments (Carleman condition), yielding a proof of Theorem \ref{thm:random-process}.
+These propositions also include bounds for the moments which show that they determine the distribution (Carleman's condition), yielding a proof of Theorem \ref{thm:random-process}.
 Similarly, we deal with the quadratic case in Proposition \ref{prop:quadratic-moments}, completing the proof of Theorem \ref{thm:random-quadratic-process}.